Tips for Painting High Ceilings and Stairwells

 To avoid tripping or slipping when walking over floors, covering them with canvas drop clothes, not plastic.
-Tuck the sheets into the corners at each step riser and other edges to form a clear, smooth surface for walking.
-Also tie or tape a drop cloth around any banisters or other rails to keep it in place while you work.
+Tuck the clothes into the corners at each step riser and other edges to form a clear, smooth surface for walking.
+Also, tie or tape a drop cloth around any banisters or other rails to keep it in place while you work.

 Using an Extension Ladder

 If you need to paint high walls and ceilings in a stairwell or a great room, you'll need to use an extension ladder and maybe build scaffolding to reach some of the farthest points.
 On this page are a few tips and techniques for working in stairwells and building quick, improvised scaffolding with dimension lumber.